 “How are the candidates?”

-My phone laid on the desk in front of me as I typed on my computer.
-Marshall asked the question, but it didn’t really resonate with me as I was lost in what I was writing.
+Marshall asked me the question, but what he said did not really resonate with me as I was lost in what I was writing.

 The phone in my hand spoke, “What’s up little man!”